-Animals make sounds to communicate to others, including warnings, threats, to show dominance, and to attract a mate.
+Animals make sounds to communicate to others, including warnings and threats, show dominance, and attract a mate.
 Animals make two types of sound; vocal and mechanical.
 Vertebrates can make vocal and mechanical sounds.
 Invertebrates make mechanical sounds and cannot produce vocal sounds.
 An example of a mechanical sound would be a cricket rubbing its legs together.

 Animals on land sound very different from aquatic animals, and larger animals tend to have deeper sounds.
-In this article, we look at how animals use different sounds on land and in the oceans.
+This article looks at how animals use different sounds on land and in the oceans.

 Different Types of Sound

-Each order of animals produces sound in a different way.
+Each order of animals produces sound differently.
 There are two types of sound production; vocal sound and mechanical sound.
-Vocal sound production is performed by vertebrate animals and is produced via the respiratory system.
+Vertebrate animals perform vocal sound production via the respiratory system.

 Most mammals have vocal cords, just like humans, or a variation of vocal cords.
 Sound is produced when air passes through, creating vibrations.
 Toothed whales have phonic lips similar to a human’s sinus (air cavity surrounded by dense bone).
 Baleen whales replicate sound almost identically to humans, as they possess vocal folds much like we have vocal cords.

 There are many different types of vocal sounds: